BlockFi Review: Is BlockFi Safe, Legit, and Worth Your Time?

 How do I apply for a BlockFi Account?

-Signing up for a BlockFi account is fairly effortless and can be done in under two minutes.
+Signing up for a BlockFi account is fairly straightforward and can be done in under two minutes.

 - You can start right from this BlockFi review.
 Go to the BlockFi website.
-Using our code, you’ll receive a $25 sign up bonus when you deposit a minimum of $500.
+Using this code, you can receive up to $500 on your deposit as a sign-up bonus, starting at $25 when you deposit a minimum of $500.

 - Go to the “Earn Interest” option in the homepage slider, or “Get Started” in the menu.